-Vegetable Pulp Vs Fruit Pulp
+Vegetable Pulp vs Fruit Pulp

 There are some things you can only make with fruit pulp (or that you’d only want to make with fruit pulp), likewise for vegetable pulp.

 What To Do With Vegetable Pulp

-1. Extra Flavour In Your Burgers
+1. Add Extra Flavour to Your Burgers

-2. Save It For Vegetable Stock
+2. Save It for Vegetable Stock

-You probably won’t get enough in a single batch but you can collect it in the freezer along with any other vegetable scraps you have to make really delicious vegetable stock.
+You probably won’t get enough in a single batch, but you can freeze juice pulp along with any other vegetable scraps you have to make delicious vegetable stock.

-3. Add It To An Omelette
+3. Add It To an Omelette

 4. Use It To Make Muffins